Nerov99/Asteroids/Asteroids/README.txt

 Your task is to implement *simple* asteroids-like game (please, see Asteroids (1979) arcade game for a reference if you like)

-+Asteroids should be spawned randomly on a map but not too close to the player (make a threshold).
++-Asteroids should be spawned randomly on a map but not too close to the player (make a threshold).
 They have random impulse that set the movement
--Asteroids can not pass through each other and should fly apart after collision (look Brownian motion for reference) +There are two types of asteroids: big and small
--Once the asteroid touches player, the player dies and game restarts
+-Asteroids can not pass through each other and should fly apart after collision (look Brownian motion for reference) +There are two types of asteroids: big and small +-Once the asteroid touches player, the player dies and game restarts

-+You should be able to move your avatar with left/right/up/down buttons.
++-You should be able to move your avatar with left/right/up/down buttons.
 Input gives to player a maximum speed, after input is released speed should decreases over time (inertia).
--Have a reticle following mouse button
++Have a reticle following mouse button
 -Player can shoot (e.g. by pressing left mouse button).
 -Once it is pressed, a bullet should move at the given direction.
 -If bullet is intersected with small asteroid, both asteroid and bullet should be destroyed.